Special Unitary Parameterized Estimators of Rotation

 If our inputs are given as unit observations in 3D, we could project them by $\psi$ and use the earlier solution.
 However, through \cref{eq:su_3d_map,eq:SU_3D}, we see that we can act directly on 3D vectors with special unitary matrices which suggests an alternative formulation.
 Upon examining the structure of the matrices that $\chi$ maps to, one can show that \cref{eq:prob} can be equivalently expressed as:

 where $||\cdot||_F$ denotes the Frobenius norm and $\mathbf{U}$ is the special unitary matrix that maps to $\mathbf{R}$.
-The Frobenius norm is unitarily invariant, so we may multiply the inside expression on the right by $\mathbf{U}$ to obtain a new objective and corresponding constraint:
+The Frobenius norm is unitarily invariant, so we may multiply the inside expression on the right by $\mathbf{U}$ to obtain a new target objective and corresponding constraint:

 We arrive at a linear constraint again via special unitary matrices.
 Inspecting the matrix within the Frobenius norm reveals that the loss contribution from the top row elements is identical to that of the bottom row elements.
 Consequently, we only need to compute the loss from a single row, allowing us to eliminate the factor of $\frac{1}{2}$ from equation \cref{eq:SU_3D_con}.
-With $\mathbf{a}_i = (x_i, y_i, z_i)$ and $\mathbf{b}_i = (m_i, n_i, p_i)$, we can write the following complex constraint (subscript $i$ partially dropped):
+With $\mathbf{a}_i = (x_i, y_i, z_i)$ and $\mathbf{b}_i = (m_i, n_i, p_i)$, we can write the following complex constraint:

 $\mathbf{C}_i$ has a rank of at most 1 if $\mathbf{a}$ and $\mathbf{b}$ have the same magnitude.
 We reformulate the constraint, once again breaking the complex terms of $\mathbf{u}$ into their real components.
-This yields the following linear constraint in terms of quaternion parameters (subscript $i$ partially dropped):
+This yields the following linear constraint in terms of quaternion parameters: